mcombeau/ft_transcendance/notes.md

 %% TODO: Update with subject todo (from notion)

 - Cleanup
   - change alerts to smth else (notifs ?)
-  - put all credential and keys in env variables
   - move to typescript everywhere
   - cleanup all errors/warnings front
   - allow access to chat/leaderboard ... but prompt for sign in

 - Game
   - explain controls
   - draw background in css
   - personalization
   - deal with broadband/network issues
   - end game page
   - spectator mode
 	- Make it possible for challenger to leave game room with button. make invite expire for the player's opponent.

 - Profile
   - Ladder level
   - ladder (whatever that is ?)
   - frontend validation for avatar image tyes (only allow .png, .jpg, .jpeg)
-  - server side validation for avatars
+  * server side validation for avatars
   - see friends avatar
   - My profile
     - change 2fa activation